gmgu/study-triton/1_hello_triton/README.md

 ```

 If you run this code, you will see 32 prints of "Hello Triton Kernel!".
+We note that torch.rand is required only for the cuda recource handle.

 ## CUDA C++ vs Triton
 In CUDA C++, a kernel is executed n times in parallel by n threads.
 A grid of the kernel consists of NB blocks, where each block consists of NT threads and NB * NT = n.

-Similarly, in Triton, a grid of a kernel consists of NB blocks (1 in the example), where each block consists of num_warps * 32 threads.
+Similarly in Triton, a grid of a kernel consists of NB blocks, where each block consists of num_warps * 32 threads.

-In the "Hello Triton Kernel!" example, we set the number of blocks to 1 and num_warps to 1.
-Since there are 32 threads in a warp, there are 32 threads in total in the grid.
+In the "Hello Triton Kernel!" example, we set the number of blocks to 1 and num_warps to 1, and thus there are total 32 threads in the grid.
 Therefore, the kernel is executed 32 times by 32 threads.

 ## What is @triton.jit (and function\[grid\]() syntax)